mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Quick Layer select
 ~~~~~~~~~~~~~~~~~~

-If you hold :kbd:`R` and press a spot on your drawing, Krita will select the layer underneath the cursor.
+If you hold the :kbd:`R` key and press a spot on your drawing, Krita will select the layer underneath the cursor.
 Really useful when dealing with a large number of layers.

 Color Management
 ~~~~~~~~~~~~~~~~